Missing, Delayed, or Canceled Scores: Reasons Why a Student or Score May Not Appear on Your Reports

 - Student put incorrect attending school on their registration: A student may not appear in your reports if they selected the wrong school during the registration process or transferred schools midyear and did not update their registration.
 You may have your AP coordinator or principal submit a request to add a student via the Administrator Tools available on the website to correct this issue.
 As part of our commitment to protecting student data, once your request has been received, we will reach out to the student to give them the opportunity to review, and confirm or deny your request.
 Because of this, a response to your request may take longer than our usual timeframe of 5–7 business days.
 View instructions (.pdf/704 KB) on how to identify if “incorrect attending school” is the root cause of a missing score.

 Possible Reasons Why Report Data Are Unavailable for Your School or District

 - Your school did not administer any AP Exams during the selected administration year.

 - Your school did not return your exams or returned the exams late, causing delays in scoring.

 - Report data may be unavailable for certain exams because an irregularity or incident during the exam administration caused scores to be delayed or unreportable.
 Examples of possible irregularities include:

 - Overtiming or undertiming

 - An interruption or disturbance

-- Equipment problems
+- Equipment/technical problems

 - Defective or missing materials

-“No Data Available” after applying report filters: In some situations, there is no data available for your chosen filters.
-For example, if you choose to view all tenth-grade students who scored a 4, but none of your students received that score, you will see a message directing you to select different criteria.
+"No Data Available" after applying report filters: In some situations, there is no data available for your chosen filters.
+For example, if you choose to view all 10th-grade students who scored a 4, but none of your students received that score, you will see a message directing you to select different criteria.